 Summing it all up

 Adding cross-functional teams to our process is just one example of how we’ve had to analyze, challenge, and improve our process as a growing business.
 Will there be more challenges and changes?
 Absolutely.
 Will our experiments always work?
-No. We’ll is that we take on new challenges with a willingness to learn and improve so we can continue to grow our business in the future.
+No. We’ll have to analyze, challenge, and improve again and again.
+What’s important is that we take on new challenges with a willingness to learn and improve so we can continue to grow our business in the future.